telerik/kendo-ui-core/docs/jsp/tags/notification/overview.md

 If the popup content varies and stacking is likely to occur, it is recommendable to define explicit dimensions, so that the popups are aligned and look better when stacked next to one another.

-The example below demonstrates how to manage the position, stacking and size of a notification.
+The example below demonstrates how to manage the position, stacking, and the size of a notification.

 ###### Example